GenomicsprojectBCG/Genomic-Project-/README.md

 ## Required modifications

-1. Download chromosome 20 reference\
+1. Download chromosome 20 reference
     You must explicitly download the reference genome (chr20) before building the index.

-2. Build Bowtie2 index for chr20\
+2. Build Bowtie2 index for chr20
     The index must be created locally after downloading the reference genome.

-3. Adapt BED file\
+3. Adapt BED file
     The BED file containing target regions for exome sequencing must be adapted according to your experimental design and sequencing targets.

-4. Update sample paths\
+4. Update sample paths
     Replace the original sample directory with the correct path where your FASTQ files are stored.

 ## Execution

 In order to un the pipeline:\
-change the mode of the pipeline after uploaded the script: `chmod +x nameofthepipeline.sh`\
+change the mode of the pipeline after uploaded the script: `chmod +x nameofthepipeline.sh` \
 run the pipeline from your terminal `./nameofthepipeline.sh`

-The pipeline will prompt for: - Case names (multiple trios separated by spaces)\
+The pipeline will prompt for:
+- Case names (multiple trios separated by spaces)
-- Sample IDs (corresponding to child, father, mother)\
+- Sample IDs (corresponding to child, father, mother)
 - Username (used to locate input data)

 ## Output Files